Welcome to our Nursery

 Mrs Walker and Mrs Evans

-A copy of the Early Years rationale can be found on the website for more information on the curriculum and ethos of our nursery.
+A copy of the Early Years rationale can be found on the website.
+This will give you information on the curriculum and ethos of our nursery.
 However, please feel free to speak with us after a Nursery session at any time, should you have questions, or should you wish to discuss your child’s learning with us.

 Cross-Curricular Parent Planners

 |Autumn 1: God’s Wonderful World||Autumn 2:||Spring 1: The Holy Family||Spring 2: Good Friends||Summer 1: New Life||Summer 2: Our Church Family|

 |Relationships, Sex and Health Education (RSHE):EYFS – I am Special and Unique|

 This is payable at the beginning of the week.
 We ask for a weekly contribution of £2.50 per week to cover the costs of snacks, along with an additional voluntary contribution of £1.00 to pay for visitors who offer chargeable curriculum enhancements.

 Please find below links to some of the exciting things that we do.

 In nursery we have been working together in our construction area to plan and build our designs.